Bug report #13279

 Honestly as a Linux user I don't care about this specific problem.
 For example Linux users have virtually disappeared from trainings, and I would prefer much more to be able to rely 100% on a specific version of SAGA on Windows (that is what the vast majority of users use).
 Linux users can always be instructed on how to get/compile a specific version of SAGA.

-#27 Updated by Giovanni Manghi about 4 years ago
+#27 Updated by Giovanni Manghi almost 7 years ago

 Paolo Cavallini wrote: